voxpupuli/puppet-icinga2/README.md

 Destination config file to store this object in.
 File will be declared on the first run.

 ##### `order`
-String to control the position in the target file, sorted alpha numeric.
+String or integer to control the position in the target file, sorted alpha numeric.
+Defaults to 35.

 #### Defined type: `icinga2::object::usergroup`